kaifishr/kaifishr.github.io/_posts/2020-08-15-monte-carlo-relevance-propagation.md

 ---
 layout: post
-title: "[Paper] On the Perceptual Uncertainty of Neural Networks"
+title: "[Preprint] On the Perceptual Uncertainty of Neural Networks"
 date:   2020-08-15 12:02:52
 ---